greenquark/LLM-Investment-Copilot/README.md

-# Trading Agent Framework
+# LLM Investment Copilot

-This is a scaffold of a trading agent framework designed for:
+This is an LLM-powered investment copilot framework designed for:

 - **Backtesting** using MarketData.app
 - **Live trading** using moomoo / Futu API